Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 Important: Create a Registry Backup First

-Because this fix requires making changes to the Windows Registry (the core database of your operating system), it is highly recommended to create a quick backup before proceeding.
+Because this fix requires making direct changes to the Windows Registry (the core database of your operating system), it is highly recommended to create a quick backup before proceeding.

 Windows Registry Editor Version 5.00